 |2 years master program||120 ECTS credit points|

-For example, you did 4 years bachelor in your country and now want to take admission to TU Berlin and their admission requirement is 180 ECTS credit points.
-Then generally your 4 years degree will be equivalent to (4 x 60) 240 ECTS credit points.
+For example, if you completed 4 years of bachelor’s in your country then generally your 4 years bachelor’s degree will be equivalent to (4 x 60) 240 ECTS credit points.
+If you want to take admission to TU Berlin and their admission requirement is 180 ECTS credit points then you are eligible because you already have 240 ECTS credit points.

 According to the ECTS credit system: